-Serbia: Status of Serbia EU energy rules harmonization, unbundling and power market opening, the report21.
-August 2013. / News Serbia Energy
+Serbia: Status of Serbia EU energy rules harmonization, unbundling and power market opening, the report, News Serbia Energy

 Serbia must fully implement the Third Energy Package from 2015, namely the new European regulations in the energy sector, and preparations to adapt the Energy Law are underway.
 For now Serbia did not late in complying with the EU in the energy sector.
 The separation of the supply and electricity distribution did change fundamentally anything for households that as always would pay both electricity and network through the bill.
 These two activities are separated partly due to harmonization with EU regulations, but the main reason is the establishment of a functioning free market.